stephaniehoh/billboard_chart/README.md

-# Billboard
+# Billboard Chart

 Wanna look like you're hard at work in your terminal while checking out which songs are blowing up the Billboard Hot 100?

-Then grab the billboard gem.
+Then grab the billboard_chart gem.
 Just do it.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'billboard'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install billboard
+    $ gem install billboard_chart

 ## Usage

-TODO: Write usage instructions here
+Once you've installed the gem, you can just type `billboard_chart` in your terminal and you'll see who's taken over the Top 10!

+## Future Features

+1. Play songs
+2. Artist bios
+3. Expanded chart (Top 20, Top 50, etc.)
+4. Other Billboard charts (Country, Adult Contemporary, etc.)

 ## Contributing